-I have never lived in New York.
-I do not claim to be a great success at anything I’ve done.
-I live in a third-rate city thinking all my life that I might have had a modest home on a rural country lane.
+I never lived in New York.
+I don't claim to be a great success at anything I’ve done.
+I live in a third-rate city thinking all my life that I might one day have a modest home on a rural country road.
 I make photographs.
 So does everyone else in the world.
-I do not read very much, but instead find the greatest delight in being read to or spoken to by voices from the radio.
-When I was little the mumbled sounds of news radio drifted to the second floor where I slept when.
-Grand Pop listened while making his breakfast.
-By the time I came down he was smoking his cherry tobacco tinkering in the basement where the radio followed him.
-It’s the listening that fills my head with words.
+I don't read much, but instead find the greatest delight being read to or listening to radio voices coming from the next room.
+When I was little the mumbled sound of news radio drifted to the second floor where I slept.
+Grand Pop was listening as he made breakfast.
+By the time I came down he was tinkering in the basement smoking his cherry tobacco.
+His transistor radio followed him.
+The listening fills my head with words.

 I swept and dusted and hosed down the garage.
-I rearranged the furniture till it became my play house.
-And I attended to the baby in the carriage.
-That baby had chewed fingers and scraggly hair pointing out of plugs above the bluest eyes and the sweetest mouth.
-She smelled of plastic which reminded me of Christmas.
+Rearranged the furniture till it became my playhouse.
+I attended to the baby in the carriage.
+That baby had chewed fingers and scraggly hair sticking out of plugs all over its head.
+She had the bluest eyes and the sweetest mouth and she smelled of plastic and that reminded me of Christmas.

 I draped old bed sheets over the boxes, set a table and served from the sideboard.
-On sunny days I placed the pram in the sun just outside the open garage door so that baby could nap in the sunshine.
+On sunny days I placed the pram in the sun just outside the open garage door so that the baby could nap in the sunshine.
 I was sure this would contribute to the health and well being of the child.
-She always napped while I did my house work.
-She was bathed and dressed, as was I, by the time the husband came home from work.
-Dinner was waiting for him.
+She always napped while I did my housework.
+By the time the husband came home from work baby and I were bathed and dressed.
+We smelled of powder and perfume.
+Dinner was in the oven.
 All was as it should have been.

-I don’t have any children.
+Now, I don’t have any children.
 I was thirty-two when I went to college.
-My parents forgot to ask me when I graduated from high school if that was something I wanted.
-Now I have degrees and have finally decided to have a husband and I am too old to have babies and we bought a house.
+My parents forgot to ask me when I graduated from high school if that was something I wanted to do.
+Now I have degrees and decided finally to have a husband and I am too old to have babies and we bought a house.
 It’s a fixer upper and the construction debris never ends.
-It piles up and I sweep and dust and cover garage-sale furniture with bits of dime store calico.
+It piles up and I sweep and dust.
+I cover garage-sale furniture with bits of dime store calico.
 I tell myself this is all temporary.
-And as it turns out so was the husband.
+And as it turns out so was the husband

 AFTER THINGS (part two) could follow some time soon...